All Episodes

 We cannot let that happen.

-Um I'm glad that all these groups are now mobilizing, and I think they're gonna pay a play a very critical part if we're gonna win this, you know, uh win those runoff, basically.
+I'm glad that all these groups are now mobilizing, and I think they're going to play a very critical part if we're going to win this runoff, basically.

-I mean, well, that's just the case with these spring elections, and and you know, right now there's a four-three split the last several years since President Trump's been in office, uh Eric Holder and the Liberals and Soros funding and all this have systematically gone after our Supreme Court.
+Eric Holder and the liberals and Soros funding and all this have systematically gone after our Supreme Court.

-If they elect the fourth truly activist one, this is just critical uh in in terms of what can be done here.
+If they elect the fourth, truly activist one, this is just critical in terms of what can be done here.

 I mean, it's a dead heat.